- what a parameter does

 service_tier is supported on the main text request surfaces:

-Use priority or flex only when the selected model and provider combination supports them. standard is the default when service_tier is omitted.
+Use priority or flex only when the selected model and provider combination supports them.
+Phaseo keeps priority as the canonical premium tier; OpenAI routes also accept fast as an alias. standard is the default when service_tier is omitted.

 Batch is not a service_tier value.
 Batch requests use the separate Batch API.